Review: Icelandair Saga Business Class B757-2, Seattle – Reykjavík (Keflavik)

 I had the main course of beef steak.
 It was served with the appetizer all at once on one tray at about 90 minutes into the flight.

 The first course I paired with France burgundy.
 The second course I paired with Italian barbera.
-The dessert was cheese cake with fresh fruit, which was served at the same time as the main.

 After dinner was cleared away, a bottle of Icelandic Water was dropped off.